Italy’s top 10 exports accounted for 57.5% of the overall value of its global shipments.

 Below are exports from Italy that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Italy’s goods trail Italian importer spending on foreign products.

-Italy has highly negative net exports and therefore deep international trade deficits for fossil fuels, particularly crude oil and coal.
+Italy has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products notably crude oil, petroleum gas, electrical energy and coal.

 These cashflow deficiencies clearly indicate Italy’s competitive disadvantages in the international energy market, but also represent key opportunities for Italy to improve its position in the global economy through focused innovations especially in cleaner alternative energy sources.